pharmaverse/blog/README.md

-# Purpose of Blog Site
+## Purpose

-The communications working group is a small team within the (admiral)[https://pharmaverse.github.io/admiral/cran-release/] core team that seeks to promote and showcase admiral functions, documentation and possibilities.
-ADaMs only form a small, but essential, part of the Clinical Reporting pipeline and so we also would like this site to highlight other upstream and downstream packages and processes.
+The communications working group (CWG) seeks to promote and showcase how R can be used in the Clinical Reporting pipeline through short and informative blog posts.
+These posts will be hosted on this [site](TBL) and promoted on the pharmaverse slack channels as well as on LinkedIn.

-As the communication is a small team, we hope that readers, users and maintainers of Clinical Reporting packages are able to write blog pots
+As the CWG is a small team, we hope to make the blog development process easy enough that pharmaverse community members will be able to easily write blog posts with guidance from the CWG team.

-## Blog Manifesto
+## Spirit of a Blog Post

-* Short and too the point
+The CWG believes that the following 4 points will help guide the creation of Blog Posts.

+* **Short**
-* Levity and personality
+* **Personalized**
-* Self-Contained Examples
+* **Self-Contained**
-* Able to be easily updated and modified as packages and processes are updated
-* Readability over complexity.
+* **Readable**

+**Short:** Posts should aim to be under (X) read.
+We encourage that longer posts be broken up into multiple posts.
+Our main medium of promotion, LinkedIn,...

+* **Personalized:** Posts should have a personality!
+For example, a person wishing to post on a function in a package needs to differentiate the post from the documentation for function, i.e. we don't want to just recycle the documentation.
+How can you add your voice, experience?

+* **Self-Contained:**  Posts should work with minimal dependencies with data, packages and outside sources.
+Every dependency introduced in a post adds some risk to the post.
+As package dependencies change, posts should be built in a way that they can be updated to stay relevant.

+* **Readable:** The CWG sees this site as more of introductory site rather advanced user site.
+Therefore, the CWG feels that code should be introduced in a way that promotes readability over complexity.
+However, both can be done in the same post!

 ## What goes in a Blog

-* Example Data
+Depends on the type of post.
+The CWG sees 3 types of Posts being made for the site.

+1) Focus on packages in the Clinical Reporting Pipeline
+2) Focus on functions from packages in the Clinical Reporting Pipeline
+3) Focus on wider experiences of using R in the Clinical Reporting Pipeline

+### Minimum Post Requirements

+  * A unique image to help showcase the post.
   *
+  * Self-contained data.
+  * Documentation of package versions

 ## How can I make a Blog Post

-* Reach out to us through slack or make an issue
+Step 1: Reach out to us through slack or make an issue Step 2: Branch off `main`
-*
+Step 3: Review the Spirit of the Blog Post